 In Elasticsearch 5.0 and later, the monitoring features of Marvel became part of X-Pack.
 If you are using an Elasticsearch version before 5.0, think Marvel whenever you read about the X-Pack monitoring features.

 - A Monitoring agent that is installed on each node in your Elasticsearch cluster.
 The Monitoring agent collects and indexes metrics from Elasticsearch, either on the same cluster or by sending metrics to an external monitoring cluster.
-Elastic Cloud manages the installation and configuration of the monitoring agent for you, and you should not modify any of the settings.
+Elasticsearch Service manages the installation and configuration of the monitoring agent for you, and you should not modify any of the settings.

 - The Monitoring (formerly Marvel) application plugin in Kibana that visualizes the monitoring metrics through a dashboard.